Michael Darnell Harris: Arrest, investigation and trial

 In addition to these, Harris was also among the suspects in the murder of 91-year-old Florence Bell, who lived near Upson and was found with her throat slit in her home on January 8, 1982.
 The reason for this suspicion was the fact that, at the time of the killings in Lansing, Harris lived in the city, which stopped right after he left in October.
 Not long after, similar killings started to occur in Jackson, where he moved to.

 On December 14, during a visual identification procedure, Harris was identified as the rapist of Nayrhardt.
 He pleaded not guilty to the crime, claiming that he was in a homeless shelter at the time, which was backed up by an attendant who worked there.
 On January 12, 1983, he was charged with Curdy's murder after his fingerprints were found on a chair in the room where she was killed.
-At the request of his attorneys, he was sent for a psychiatric evaluation at the Center for Forensic Psychiatry in Ypsilanti, which declared him sane in March of that year.
+At the request of his attorneys, he was sent for a psychiatric evaluation at the Center for Forensic Psychiatry in Saline, which declared him sane in March of that year.
 Soon after, he was also charged with Swanson's murder.

 On March 28, 1983, Harris went on trial for the assault and rape of Nayrhardt.
 During the proceedings, the prosecutor's office presented evidence which showed that the perpetrator's blood type and seminal fluid matched Harris, as well as cat hairs found on his clothing that matched those of the two cats in the woman's home.
 In addition, nineteen people, including the victim herself, identified Harris as the attacker.
 On April 4, he attempted to hang himself in his cell using a rope made from the torn fabric of his mattress.
-The rope was unable to support Harris' weight, and after it broke, other inmates called in staff, who transported him to the Ypsilanit Regional Psychiatric Hospital for treatment for depression.
+The rope was unable to support Harris's weight, and after it broke, other inmates called in staff, who transported him to the Ypsilanti Regional Psychiatric Hospital for treatment for depression.

 On May 19, Harris was found guilty of assaulting and raping Nayrhardt, but was initially deemed incompetent to stand trial for the murder charges.
-He was eventually sentenced to 60-to-90 years imprisonment, and while his sentence was read out, he showed no emotion.
-After undergoing treatment, Harris went on trial for the murders of Swanson and Curdy in July 1983.
+He was eventually sentenced to 60-to-90 years' imprisonment; while his sentence was read out, he showed no emotion.
+After undergoing treatment, Harris went to trial for the murders of Swanson and Curdy in July 1983.
 On September 27, he was found guilty of Curdy's murder and sentenced to life imprisonment without parole on October 24.
 An identical verdict was handed down in the Swanson trial on November 3, for which he was given another life term without parole.